1amvivek/DragonstonePizzeria/Documentation/Core Values/Agile-Core-Value-Communication.md

 * The team members discussed the issues they were facing while working on their modules.
 We sat together and tried to discuss how to resolve the issues.

+## Updates from Week 8
+In Week 8 of the development process:
+* The team had a weekly Scrum meeting where we discussed the progress of the Project.

+* The team members had an internal review on each other's work and had a discussion about the progress made.
+The team members explained what each person had worked on during the week.

+* The team members discussed the issues they were facing while working on their modules.
+We sat together and tried to discuss how to resolve the issues.

+* We also discussed the issues related to merging the code.

 ## References:
 * [Agile Manifesto Principles](http://agilemanifesto.org/principles.html)